 The movement within the Roman Catholic Church known as Roman Catholic Womenpriests (RCWP) began with the ordination to the priesthood of seven women on the Danube River in 2002.
 The ordination of priests requires bishops.
 In 2003, canonical male bishops recognized the need for womenbishops to ordain womenpriests.
 They ordained two womenpriests as bishops: Christine Mayr-Lumetzberger and Dr. Gisela Forster.
 As the movement spread, the need for English speaking bishops emerged.
 In 2005, Dr. Patricia Fresen from South Africa and Germany was ordained bishop.
 In 2006, Dr. Ida Raming, also from Germany, was ordained bishop.
 As more women presented themselves for ordination in the U.S., Sibyl Dana Reynolds traveled to Germany from the RCWP Western Region in 2008 and became the first Roman Catholic womanbishop in the U.S. In 2009, four women were ordained bishops to serve other US regions.
 When Bishop Reynolds retired in 2010, Olivia Doko became bishop for the RCWP Western Region until her retirement.
 Since then there have been additional women ordained bishops to serve the needs in the US, Canada and South America.
 All of these womenbishopshave been ordained in full Apostolic Succession and carry on the work of ordaining women in the Roman Catholic Church.

 In June 2004 two native born U.S. citizens travelled to Germany to be ordained womendeacons.
-The first RCWP ordinations of womendeacons and womenpriests in North America were held on the St. Lawrence Seaway in Canada in June 2005.
-Women from the US were then ordained womenpriests and deacons on the Bodensee in June 2006.
-The first RCWP ordinations to take place in the United States were celebrated in July2006 on the convergence of rivers in Pittsburgh, PA, where eight women were ordained priests and four women were ordained deacons.
+The first RCWP ordination in North America was two womendeacons held in March of 2005 in Harwichport, Massachusetts.
+This was followed by ordinations of both womenpriests and deacons on the St. Lawrence Seaway in Canada in July 2005 and the Bodensee in June 2006.
+The first RCWP ordinations to take place in the United States were celebrated in July 2006 on the convergence of rivers in Pittsburgh, PA, where eight women were ordained priests and four women were ordained deacons.
 The first ordination of womenpriests and deacons in the Western Region occurred in California in 2007, hosted by La Casa de Maria, an interfaith retreat center and ministry of the Immaculate Heart Community of Los Angeles.

 The number of womenpriests continues to grow.
 Since 2007, women have been ordained in the USA, Europe, Canada, South America, and South Africa; and, in 2017, the first Chinese woman was ordained.
 Womenpriests are ministering in over 34 states across the USA.